 For three decades Eva Lundsager has been making abstract paintings structured as an imagined, changing space; paintings that evoke expansiveness and a sense of watchful waiting.
 Imagery simultaneously specific and indeterminate suggests life forms moving through atmosphere, over a planet's surface, and deep into solid ground.
-The paintings are built of varied processes of paint application; layers of pours, drips, glazes, and brushstrokes, and they use complex color, at times seductive, at other times alienating.
-Painted marks become animated forms, unknown but on the edge of recognition.
-Lundsager's work suggests unfamiliar places seen mid-transition as events of indeterminate consequence unfold.
+The paintings are built of varied processes of paint application; layers of pours, drips, glazes, and brushstrokes, and use complex color, sometimes seductive, at other times alienating.
+Painted shapes become animated forms on the edge of recognition.
+Lundsager's paintings describe unfamiliar territory in the midst of transition as events of indeterminate consequence unfold.

-An early group exhibition at alternative art space White Columns, New York, was soon followed by her first solo outing at the Stephanie Theodore Gallery, New York.
-Subsequent solo gallery exhibitions were held at the Jack Tilton Gallery, Elizabeth Koury Gallery, Lauren Wittels Gallery, Greenberg Van Doren Gallery, and Van Doren Waxter, all in New York, and Von Lintel Gallery, in Munich.
+An early group exhibition at alternative space White Columns, New York, was soon followed by her first solo outing at Stephanie Theodore Gallery, New York.
+Subsequent solo exhibitions were held at Jack Tilton Gallery, Elizabeth Koury Gallery, Lauren Wittels Gallery, Greenberg Van Doren Gallery, and Van Doren Waxter, all in New York, and Von Lintel Gallery, in Munich.

 Recent group exhibitions of note include American Genre, curated by Michelle Grabner, at the ICA in Portland, Maine, and Outside the Lines, a survey of contemporary abstract painting, curated by Bill Arning at the Contemporary Art Museum in Houston.
-Recent solo exhibitions include Liquid Terrain, 20 Years of Works on Paper by Eva Lundsager at the Sheldon Art Galleries in Saint Louis; Other Light Other Night at Van Doren Waxter, and Elsewhere: Eva Lundsager at the Academy Art Museum in Easton, MD, where her show was adjacent to an exhibition of the art of her former teacher Anne Truitt.
+Recent solo exhibitions include Liquid Terrain, 20 Years of Works on Paper by Eva Lundsager at the Sheldon Art Galleries in Saint Louis; Other Light Other Night at Van Doren Waxter, and Elsewhere: Eva Lundsager at the Academy Art Museum in Easton, MD, where her work was shown adjacent to an exhibition of her former teacher Anne Truitt.

-Lundsager’s work has been included in many exhibitions, and has been the subject of a number of reviews and articles.
+Lundsager’s work has been shown widely, and has been the subject of a number of reviews and articles.
 Publications on her work include Ascendosphere by Regency Art Press, Eva Lundsager: New Paintings and Works on Paper by Greenberg Van Doren Gallery, and Other Light Other Night by Van Doren Waxter.
 Her work is in the permanent collections of the Dallas Art Museum, the Nerman Museum of Contemporary Art, the Saint Louis Art Museum, and the Whanki Foundation in Seoul, among others, and she has been honored with a Guggenheim Fellowship in Painting.